Context

 Interestingly, paintings in this style will often conatin one or more of the following: a skull, a burnt-down candle, an hourglass, bubbles.
 These in their own ways are said to represent the fragile, impending nature of life and death -- a deliciously macabre concept.
 I find it interesting how early these more symbolic concepts of representation appear in art and how they inspired art much later down the line.

-The term Symbolism was eventually coined in 1886 by Jean Moréas cen-critique of Stéphane Mallarmé's poetry (which is a nice reminder of the ever-present link between literature and, especially traditional, visual art.
+was eventually coined in 1886 by Jean Moréas cen-critique of Stéphane Mallarmé's poetry (which is a nice reminder of the ever-present link between literature and, especially traditional, visual art.

 With the emergence in this period of in-depth psychological exploration -especially with the work of infamous l-eighteen hundreds neurologist Sigmund Freud- more and more arists looked inwards when painting; the results usually being a display of said artsits psycho-emotional thoughts and/or feelings.